Tara Lipinski: Broadcasting career

 Lipinski spent a few years traveling and working "here and there" after her retirement from figure skating.
 She did some acting, but decided that it "just wasn't my thing".
 In 2009, longing for the high she had felt as a figure skater, she contacted U.S. Figure Skating's streaming service Ice Network and offered to work as a commentator for competitions.
 She began commentating for Universal Sports in 2010 and started working for NBC and NBC Sports in 2011, where she commentated most international figure skating competition broadcasts.
 Unlike what was customary for skating commentators when she competed, she would call figure skating from studios in the U.S. instead of live at the competition venue.
 She also became a special correspondent for Extra and local NBC affiliates.

 Lipinski teamed with sports commentator Terry Gannon and fellow figure skater and good friend Johnny Weir at the 2014 Winter Olympics in Sochi as the network's second team of figure skating commentators for their daily live broadcasts.
 At first Lipinski collaborated with Gannon at the women's events and Weir with Gannon at the men's events.
 After realizing that they worked well together, with what Lipinski called their "instant chemistry", they pitched the idea of the three commentating together for NBC; Lipinski stated that it "was sort of meant to be".
 The trio generated the 10 best weekday daytime audiences in NBC's history.
 According to reporter Tom Weir, "they had instant comedic harmony, with their casual chatter and humorous asides playing amazingly well against the staunch and exacting backdrop of figure skating".
 Following the Olympics, the trio was promoted to be NBC's primary figure skating commentators.
 Lipinski, along with Weir and Gannon, was an analyst at the 2018 Winter Olympics.
 Commentating during prime time at the Olympics had been a dream of Lipinski's.
-The trio additionally hosted the closing ceremonies of the 2018, 2020, and 2022 Olympic Games.
+The trio also hosted the closing ceremonies of the 2018, 2020, 2022, and 2024 Olympic Games.

 NBC's Access Hollywood hired Lipinski and Weir in 2014 to analyze fashion during the red carpet at the 86th Academy Awards.
 She served as a social media, lifestyle, and fashion correspondent for NBC Sports, including the Beverly Hills Dog Show with Weir in 2017, the National Dog Show since 2015, the Kentucky Derby from 2014 to 2018, and the pre-game coverage for the Super Bowl in 2015 and 2017.
 They were called culture correspondents by People magazine for the 2016 Summer Olympics.